 Hiking pants and T-shirts are recommended during the day, complemented by sweaters, fleeces and waterproof jackets.
 It is very convenient to have light raingear available in the daypack (rain poncho or jacket and/or rain pants) as the weather changes easily and rains can suddenly occur.
 At night, warm clothing is required, down jackets can be useful, otherwise a fleece and a jacket.
 During the third day (if sunny) and in Machu Picchu, convertible hiking pants are useful, as can be switched into shorts if necessary.
 Machu picchu has a warm climate, getting only cold at night.
 The rest of necessary implements are included in the “What we recommend that you bring your Inca Trail” list.

-During the Inca Trail to Machu Picchu we spend three nights full-service camping, meaning that our camp staff will erect and dismantle the tents, cook, and do all camp chores for you: you need only carry your day pack.
+During the Inca Trail to Machu Picchu we spend two nights full-service camping, meaning that our camp staff will erect and dismantle the tents, cook, and do all camp chores for you: you need only carry your day pack.
 There will also be dining and toilet tents and bowls of warm water are provided both morning and evening for washing with.

 Our tents are of the brand Eureka Timberline Outfitter 4 person designated for 4 seasons.
 We provide with 4 person capacity tents; however, just 2 trek participants use it!
 In this way, we provide you more space and comfort.
 In case of a single traveller, we provide with a 2 person capacity tent.

 Single Supplement: If you are traveling on your own, and would prefer to share a tent, we’ll pair you with another trekker of the same gender and there will not be an extra cost.
-If you prefer to have a tent to yourself a surcharge of USD 50 will have to be paid.
-If you want an upgrade any service to the train or accommodation or do you want to stay extra night in Machu Picchu, contact us directly to email@example.com for this to be done and confirmed to you.
+If you prefer to have a tent to yourself a surcharge of USD 40 will have to be paid.
+If you want an upgrade any service to the train or do you want to stay extra night in Machu Picchu, contact us directly to email@example.com for this to be done and confirmed to you.